Author: Jaye Kelly-Johnston

 Clinical effectiveness and cost implications

 Research indicates that many teletherapy interventions can achieve outcomes comparable to in-person care for certain populations and interventions.
-For example, cognitive-behavioral therapy (CBT) and motivational interviewing adapted to telehealth have produced positive outcomes in multiple studies (see Journal of Substance Abuse Treatment reviews and guidance from SAMHSA).
-The National Institute on Drug Abuse (NIDA) supports the use of telemedicine for medication management and counseling when clinically appropriate (NIDA telemedicine resources).
+Cognitive-behavioral therapy (CBT) is adapted to telehealth.
+Motivational interviewing is also adapted to telehealth.
+Both have produced positive outcomes in multiple studies (see Journal of Substance Abuse Treatment reviews and guidance from SAMHSA).
+The National Institute on Drug Abuse (NIDA) supports telemedicine for medication management.
+It also supports counseling when clinically appropriate (NIDA telemedicine resources).

 Cost implications: